asadhanif3188/Microservices-Deployment-using-Helm-Chart/README.md

 servicePort: 8080
 ```

-We'll define actual values of these variables in separate file for each microservice.
+We'll define actual values of these variables in separate files for each microservice.

 **email-service-values.yaml**